 Forget-Me-Not: Petite, but hugely enjoyed and appreciated, the Forget-Me-Not is the Alaska State Flower.
 It grows well throughout Alaska and belongs to one of the few plant families that display true-blue flowers.
 It is also a favored garden flower.
 Found in damp areas, often in drainage ditches, next to roadways.
 The Alpine Forget-Me-Not is found in open, rocky places high in the mountains.
 Traditional uses: None found.

 Northern Geranium aka Wooly Geranium: Abundant across the meadows of Mt.
-Roberts, this perennial has several common names, but most Juneauites refer to is as a Northern Geranium.
+Roberts, this perennial has several common names, but most Juneauites refer to it as a Northern Geranium.
 Found in meadows, open woodlands and lower mountain elevations, this pink to purple flower is edible and has several medicinal and cosmetic uses, including root tea for stomach ulcers, diarrhea and dysentery.
-Geraniums are popular with gardeners as decorative plant, but they are often a key ingredient in various cosmetic products, used as oil.
-Geranium oil has cleansing and toning properties, great oily skin, acne and eczema.
+Geraniums are popular with gardeners as decorative plants, but they are often a key ingredient in various cosmetic products, where they’re used for their oil.
+Geranium oil has cleansing and toning properties, and is great for oily skin, acne and eczema.
 We see this beauty often in the meadows on the lower reaches of Mt.
 Roberts during our Town, Tram and Timberline Trek excursion.

 Siberian Miner’s-Lettuce or Siberian Springbeauty

 When gold prospectors arrived in Alaska aboard steamships, many were suffering with scurvy.
-Those who came before, told miners to eat this plant and are responsible for its common name.
-Quite tasty and juicy, Siberian Miner’s-Lettuce offers abundant vitamin C to stave off the symptoms of this nasty disease.
-The Pink Purslane may be used as a lettuce or spinach substitute in salads.
+Those who came before told new arrivals to eat this plant and are responsible for its common name.
+Quite tasty and juicy, Siberian Miner’s Lettuce offers abundant vitamin C to stave off the symptoms of scurvy.
+Sometimes known as Pink Purslane, the plant may be used as a lettuce or spinach substitute in salads.
 The leaves, stems, and flowers may all be eaten.
-All parts are high in vitamins A & C. True to its name the attractive wild flower is a sign of spring and is found in the meadows of Mt.
+All parts are high in vitamins A & C. True to its name, the attractive wild flower is a sign of spring and is found in the meadows of Mt.
 Roberts.